mkualquiera/LangPlay/README.md

 Install the requirements with `pip install -r requirements.txt`.
 Then, run `uvicorn main:app` to start the server.

-Finally, browse `localhost:8000` or whatever port is used by uvicorn in your case.
+Finally, browse `http://127.0.0.1:8000/static/index.html` or whatever port is used by uvicorn in your case.

+# Contributing

+First of all I apologize for the javascript code, I hate javascript and I really didn't want to use something like React for something as simple as this.

+Feel free to improve anything and open a pull request (including stuff like a React port, I'm just too lazy to do it myself).